hersonhebert/fiboos/README.md

 # OS
 ## Description
-The OS package was developed with the objective of enabling the use of the Occluded Surface methodology, created by Patrick Fleming, in environments other than Fortran.
-Additionally, we added a new way of generating dots, which allows for better symmetry between the atoms of protein molecules.
+The OS package was developed with the objective to offer in R the Occluded Surface methodology, created by Patrick Fleming and coauthors [Pattabiraman, Ward, & Fleming, 1995]
 ## Functionalities
-The package allows for the calculation of occluded areas between atoms of a molecule, using an input PDB file.
-For this, two methodologies can be used: OS or FIBOS.
-In both, contact area data is generated, and consequently, the file containing information regarding the calculation results based on the selected methodology.
+The package allows the calculation of occluded surface areas between atoms of a molecule, using as input a PDB code or PDB file.
 ## Requirements
-Firstly, it is necessary to have devtools installed in Rstudio:
+Firstly, it is necessary to have devtools installed:

 install.packages(“devtools”)

-Note: Please note that the package requires some additional libraries such as:
+Note: This additional libraries are also required:
   * bio3d
   * dplyr
   * readr